-^{}All major and elective courses must be passed with at least a "C" grade.
+All major and elective courses must be passed with at least a "C" grade.
 This program will be offered through the on ground and online delivery mode.
-Electives depend on the academic offering available in each term.
-Students should consult with their academic advisor.
+Electives depend on the academic

 Course weeks may vary depending on the program offering, which has a total length of approximately 96 weeks.